7hekaka/newcytosim/doc/sim/fiber_dynamics.md

 # Filament Assembly Dynamics

-This document provides an overview of different models that can be used to simulate filament growth and shrinkage.
-They are selected by the `activity` parameter.
-Each of this model is implemented in a separate class and represent a specialization of the `fiber` class.
+This document provides an overview of available models covering filament growth and shrinkage.
+They are accessible by the `activity` parameter, and implemented in separate classes, derived from the `fiber` class.

-Note that you do not have to worry about the vertices that are used to represent the filaments.
-Points are dynamically added or removed as filament grow and shrink.
+Generally, names of parameters are similar between the different classes: `growing_speed`, `growing_force`, `max_length`, `total_polymer`.

+Note that Vertices may be added automatically to a filament as it grow, and similarly removed upon shrinking.
 All points on a filament remain at any time regularly distributed and equidistant.
-The number of points is always such that this distance is as close as possible to the preferred section length provided with the `segmentation` parameter.
+The number of points is always such that the distance separating adjacent points is as close as possible to the `segmentation` parameter.

 # 1. Growing filament

-Set the activity of a filament to `grow` to make it grow smoothly, up to a maximum length:
+Use the filament's activity `grow` to make it grow smoothly, up to a maximum length:

     set fiber microtubule
     {